← All workflows

 • Parties' Briefs

-Briefs filed by the parties to help identify the amicus's unique perspective and avoid redundancy
+Opening and response briefs filed by the parties, used to identify the amicus's unique perspective and avoid redundancy

 .pdf, .docx